 When leaving Bristol, the route to the South of England Devon is waiting for you!
 Make the most of this route to stop over at Glastonbury, home to the renowned festival, but also to a vibrant new-age community that allows you to discover hidden ancient traditions of the UK as well as a good number of shops, each more original than the one before.
 The Devon region is a paradise for novice travellers, with a large proportion of its open paces devoted to campsites.
 Many different routes are waiting for you, whether it's by canoe, kyak or on foot, and the local wildlife will spark your curiosity!
 You can learn to surf or perfect your style at Croyde, surfing home of England (if you aren't already the next Kelly Slater!), or eat some delicious fish & chips at the seaside.
 Devon is just waiting for you to unveil all its secrets.

-In 1996, Manchester was badly destroyed by an IRA bomb, which led to renovations in the heart of the city costing more than a million pounds.
-Since then, many iconic monuments have rediscovered their former charm, especially the Corn Exchange, shopping centre known for its restaurants from all four corners of the globe, where you can discover new culinary treats!
+Manchester hosts many iconic monuments have rediscovered their former charm, especially the Corn Exchange, shopping centre known for its restaurants from all four corners of the globe, where you can discover new culinary treats!
 A walk through the second largest Chinatown district in England, will allow you to extend this culinary discovery to trying Yuzu or Chili that has become the most famous in the culinary industry.
 Once you're full, a cultural adventure is waiting for you.
 You can start by visiting the Manchester Art Gallery, which offers many events and is open late on Thursdays.
 More to the North, the Royal Exchange Theatre will satisfy your curiosity with a circular stage offering a new dimension to the plays performed there, as well as a friendly space that is pleasing to the eye, holding bars, shops and cafes.
-Renting a motorhome and travelling can occasionally be tiring, in which case a detour to The Circus Tavern, the smallest pub in Europe will perk you up with its warm and friendly atmosphere.
+Renting an RV and travelling can occasionally be tiring, in which case a detour to The Circus Tavern, the smallest pub in Europe will perk you up with its warm and friendly atmosphere.

 It would be a shame not to cross the 34 miles that separate Manchester from Liverpool and miss the wonders that the city can offer you.
 The shining beacon of Merseyside is the biggest centre of culture after London, represented notably by the very modern Echo Arena or the Philharmonic Ochestra and its art deco character.
 The city is also famous as the birthplace of legendary music icons.
 Manchester gave birth to the brit-pop group Oasis, but many years before, it was the Beatles that emerged from the heart of Matthew Street in Liverpool.
 There, you can discover the The Cavern, mythical club where the Beatles had played over 300 times, visit The Beatles Story, museum dedicated to their history or even do the Magical Mystery tour in order to go in search for the iconic places.